Kev8144/cambridgeVillageHOA/content/posts/potluck.md

   - example
   - duis neque
 ---
-__Saturday March 30, 2024__ come have a meal with your neighbors!.
+__Saturday March 30, 2024__ come have a meal with your neighbors!
 Bring your favorite international or American dish and enjoy a time of games and conversation as you get to know your neighbors!